Distortion of surfaces in 3-manifolds: Surfaces in non-geometric 3-manifolds

 \begin{defn} A properly immersed $\pi_1$--injective surface $g \colon S \looparrowright M$ is called \emph{virtual fiber} if after applying a homotopy relative to boundary, $g$ can be lifted to some finite cover $M_{S}$ of $M$ that fibers over the circle such that $g$ lifts to a fiber.
 In fact, $M_{S}$ is the mapping torus for some homeomorphism $\phi$ of $S$. \end{defn}

 \begin{rem} Horizontal surfaces in Seifert fibered spaces and geometrically infinite surfaces in hyperbolic manifolds are all virtual fiber.
 In particular, if $g \colon S \looparrowright M$ is a horizontal surface in a nonelementary Seifert fibered space $M$ then we may choose $\phi$ as the identity map of $S$ (see Lemma~2.1 \cite{RW98}).
-By Subgroup Tameness Theorem (see Theorem~4.1 \cite{AMF15}), if $g \colon S \looparrowright M$ is geometrically infinite surface in a hyperbolic manifold $M$ then we may choose $\phi$ as a pseudo-Anosov homeomorphism of $S$ stabilizing each component of $\partial S$, fixing periodic points on $\partial S$.
+By Subgroup Tameness Theorem (a combination of Tameness Theorem \cite{Agol04}, \cite{CalegariGabai06} and Canary's Covering Theorem \cite{Canary96}), if $g \colon S \looparrowright M$ is geometrically infinite surface in a hyperbolic manifold $M$ then we may choose $\phi$ as a pseudo-Anosov homeomorphism of $S$ stabilizing each component of $\partial S$, fixing periodic points on $\partial S$.
 In addition, the finite cover map $M_{S} \to M$ takes $S \times \{0\}$ to the image $g(S)$, and $g$ lifts to an embedding $g' \colon S \hookrightarrow M_{S}$ (up to homotopy) where $g'(S)$ is the surface fiber $S \times \{0\}$ in $M_{S}$. \end{rem}